malvikasharan/APRICOT/APRICOT_tutorial.md

 APRICOT usually requires local databases of CDD and InterPro, along with the BLAST executables and InterProScan to carry out domain predictions.
-In order to provide additional annotation of the proteins with biological features, it uses locally installed Psort and RaptorX executable.
+In addition, to provide additional annotation of the proteins with biological features, it uses locally installed Psort and RaptorX executable.
 These requirements have been discussed in detail in the [documentation](https://github.com/malvikasharan/APRICOT/blob/master/README.md).